What is safeguarding?

 Why should I do this course?

 Children are vulnerable and rely on adults to help them to feel safe and secure.
 As an early years and childcare practitioner, you have a responsibility to ensure that children are able to grow and develop in a safe and stimulating environment.

-The child protection course covers your duty of care and how this links to regulation.
+The child protection course covers your duty of care and how this links to policy and practice.
 Many of the aspects of safeguarding children are generic, for example risk assessing and signs and symptoms, however how you report will depend on your own local authority.
 So here we look at how you can identify your own local procedures.
 You'll also explore your responsibilities as either a lone worker or an employer.